 Sequoia Audubon Society

-The annual Christmas Bird Counts for San Mateo County are among Sequoia Audubon's favorite traditions.
-Sequoia's first Crystal Springs count was in 1948 with Santa Clara Audubon.
+The annual Christmas Bird Counts are among San Mateo County Bird Alliance's favorite traditions.
+SMCBA's first Crystal Springs count was in 1948 with Santa Clara Audubon.
 Regular annual counts began in 1955.
 The Año Nuevo Count began in 1972.

 Participation in the count is free and the Registration link is below.